mokurin000/vndb_chinese_translation/tags/readme.md

 Futanari on Female	|	Futanari on Female	|
 Futanari on Futanari	|	Futanari on Futanari	|
 Futanari on Male	|	Futanari on Male	|
-Futanari Protagonist	|	Futanari Protagonist	|
+Futanari Protagonist	|	Futanari 主角	|
 Futanari Support Character	|	Futanari Support Character	|
 Futa on Loli awaiting moderation	|	Futa on Loli awaiting moderation	|
 Future	|	Future	|